Skip to main content

 Monitoring

-Scouting is a fundamental strategy for any IPM program.
+Scouting is a fundamental strategy for any Integrated Pest Management program.
 Insect identification and determination of population density are crucial for a successful integrated plan.
 Research-based sampling procedures are used to determine if pesticides are justified and necessary.

 Economic Thresholds

 Insecticides should be used only if insects are numerous enough they begin to approach economic losses exceeding the cost of the insecticide plus application (economic threshold).
-Producers are encouraged to consult their local advisors or Extension specialist about economic thresholds of target pests in their areas.
+Producers are encouraged to consult their local advisors or Oklahoma State University Extension specialist about economic thresholds of target pests in their areas.

 Integrated Control Strategies

-Alfalfa growers and crop consultants should incorporate as many IPM strategies as possible including the effects of beneficial insects, cultural controls, pest-resistant varieties, mechanical approaches and insecticides when needed.
+Alfalfa growers and crop consultants should incorporate as many Integrated Pest Management strategies as possible including the effects of beneficial insects, cultural controls, pest-resistant varieties, mechanical approaches, and insecticides when needed.

 • Applications of insecticides must be timed correctly and target the most vulnerable life stages of insect pests and the crop.
+Scouting is a must.
 It is critical that producers follow spray rates and application intervals recommended by manufacturers label and in compliance with local agricultural regulations.
 Scouting is a must.

 • It is important to mix and apply insecticides accurately.

 • A key element of effective resistance management is the use of insecticide rotations or sequences of different insecticide mode of action classes.
-By rotating insecticide mode of action within the same crop cycle or year after year, producers help in selecting for resistance or cross-resistance.
+By rotating insecticide mode of action within the same crop cycle or year after year, producers can

 • Another management option is preservation of susceptible population of pests.
 Some programs try to preserve susceptible individuals within the target population by providing a refuge for susceptible insects.
 These susceptible individuals may out-compete and interbreed with resistant individuals, which dilutes the impact of any resistance that may have been selected.